Gabe-Torres/blogger/README.md

 </div>

-<p>Blogger is a Ruby on Rails monolith application rebooted from an archived Turing School of Software and Design project walkthrough.
+<p>Watsup. is a Ruby on Rails monolith application rebooted from an archived Turing School of Software and Design project walkthrough.
 It was made years ago around Ruby on Rails 3 & 5.
-I decided to see the changes I could make while leveraging the features of Rails 7, experiment with different CSS frameworks, and the authorization gem Devise It is a sandbox/playground application for me to try things out.
+I decided to see the changes I could make while leveraging the features of Rails 7, experiment with different CSS frameworks, and the authorization gem Devise.
+It is a sandbox/playground application for me to try things out and have some fun with.
 </p>

 <details>